Juul/xf86-video-imx-kindle5/README.md

 but that version hasn't been updated since 2010-08-16.

 For a version with no modification from the original amazon-released version (other than the addition of a README file) check out the version tagged with "amazon-release".

+# xorg.conf

+The driver looks for "imx" sections in xorg.conf and for each section looks for an "fbdev" option which should be set to the frame buffer device name.

+Apparently DirectColor is only supported at up to 8bpp, but TrueColor is supported at higher color depths.

+The frame buffer device is then opened by the driver